a-sit-plus/wallet-issuing-backend/README.md

 }
 ```

-Note that the server does not set the header `X-Auth-Token` if the client has sent one in the request.
+Note that the server does not set the header `X-Auth-Token` in the response if the client has sent one in the request.

 The `X-Auth-Token` from this device binding process can be used by clients to start the issuing process without any additional authentication.

 ### Issuing

-`POST /pupilid/issue` issues a PupilId into the App.
+`POST /pupilid/issue` issues a PupilId into the Wallet App.
 User needs to perform a device binding first (see above).

 On the first call to `/pupilid/issue`, this service answers with HTTP Status 401 and a challenge in the header `WWW-Authenticate: Challenge OBU7Uz4vI2uRmeZtGzm5FbNmVNpwNnwWQ06P15fRpiI=`.